 Keeping an updated inventory of all of your assets is so important, we offer this service for free to every one of our clients.
 Moreover, when you work with us, we will not only help you create a comprehensive asset inventory, we have systems in place to make sure your inventory stays consistently updated throughout your lifetime.

 We’ve even created a unique (and totally FREE) tool called a Personal Resource Map to help you get the inventory process started right now on your own, without the need for a lawyer.
-Once you’ve done that, schedule a meeting with us at Bluebird Law to incorporate your inventory with your other estate planning strategies.
+Once you’ve done that, schedule a meeting with us, as your local Personal Family Lawyer®, to incorporate your inventory with your other estate planning strategies.

 The seemingly endless number of tasks and responsibilities grieving families must deal with can be both confusing and stressful.
 And since most of us have never handled such processes before, you face a surreal learning curve that only adds to your emotional burden.